venkatraj/js-notes/Part 1/05. Data Types/5.3 String/strings.md

 ```

-Excercises:
+Exercises:
-Write a function ucFirst(str) that returns the string str with the uppercased first character, for instance:
+Write a function ucFirst(str) that returns the string str with the uppercase first character, for instance:
 ```js
 ucFirst('john') == 'John';